andy-yangz/Deeplearning_ai_coursera/README.md

 # Deeplearning_ai_coursera
-The resource of deep learning ai course
+The resource of deep learning ai course.

+Currently, only the solution for Part4 CNN.